deuslirio/UFGTeX-Presentation/README.md

 | setPrimaryColor    | 1                | Color          | \setPrimaryColor{UFGBlue}                          |
 | setLogos           | 2                | Image URL      | \setLogos{lib/logos/infw.png}{lib/logos/infw2.png} |

+## UFGTeXPoster on Overleaf

+This project was fully developed on the [Overleaf](https://www.overleaf.com), an online LaTeX editor that has joined with another service called ShareLatex.
+Therefore, if you prefere working online in one of the services above, you may find UFGTexPresentation available in the official Overleaf's templates gallery at [here](https://www.overleaf.com/latex/templates/ufgtex-presentation/zhvynsrvwnrg).

 ## Other UFG Latex Template

 - [UFGTeXPoster](https://github.com/altinodantas/ufgtexposter)